 Install the air intake coupling and gasket to the furnace with the four(4) screws.
+(See Figure 8 through Figure 11)

-Note: The air intake coupling and gasket can be installed to the top panel to the alternate air intake locations on either the left or right side panels of the furnace.
+Note: For the upflow and horizontal installations, the air intake coupling and gasket must be installed to the top panel of the furnace.

 For downflow installation, the air intake coupling and gasket must be installed to the alternate air intake location on either the left or right side panels.
 Remove the 3" hole plug from the side panel and relocate to the air intake hole in the top panel.
-Use four screws to seal the four(4) mounting holes in the top panel next to the hole plug.
-Drill four(4) $7/{64}$ " diameter holes in the casing using the air intake coupling as the template.
+Use the four screws to seal the four(4) mounting holes in the top panel next to the hole plug.
+Drill four(4) $^{7}/{64}$ " diameter holes in the casing using the air intake coupling as the template.